dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 - Market-wide average salary
 - Salary gap

-Each skill is then assigned a verdict label so students know exactly where to focus their learning effort.
+Then a verdict label is assigned to each skill, letting students know exactly where to dedicate their learning effort.

 ```sql
 WITH skills_demand AS (